awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 ## Prerequisites<a name="create-env-ec2-prereq"></a>

-Complete the steps in [Getting Started with AWS Cloud9](get-started.md) so that you can sign in to the AWS Cloud9 console and create environments\.
+Complete the steps in [Setting Up AWS Cloud9](setting-up.md) so that you can sign in to the AWS Cloud9 console and create environments\.

 ## Create an EC2 Environment with the Console<a name="create-environment-console"></a>